 - BBC Radio Cambridgeshire: 95.7 and 96 FM

-The risk of flooding from rivers is with us all the time.
-While you cannot always stop flooding, with the right preparations in advance, and by responding swiftly to warnings when they are issued, there is a great deal you can do to reduce the impact of a flood.
+While you can't always stop flooding, with the right preparations in advance, and by responding swiftly to warnings when they're issued, there's a great deal you can do to reduce the impact.

-If you live in a flood risk area you should do what you can now to minimise the risk to both yourself and your property.
-It is vital that you do not simply wait until flooding occurs, as you may not have time to do anything.
+If you live in a flood risk area you should do what you can now to minimise the risk to yourself and your property.
+It's vital that you don't wait until flooding occurs, as you may not have time to do anything.